kipcode66/tpgz/README.md

 │       │   └───workflows // github action(s) used to test code compilation
 │       ├───include       // header files for libtpw_c
 │       └───src           // source code for libtpw_c
-├───include               // header files for tpgz
+├───include               // header files for tpgzw
 │   └───fonts             // individual font properties such as width, height, glyphs, etc.
-├───res                   // external resources to be consumed │   └───save_files        // raw quest log bytes to be injected at compile time └───src                   // source code for tpgz
+├───res                   // external resources to be consumed │   └───save_files        // raw quest log bytes to be injected at compile time └───src                   // source code for tpgzw
     └───fonts             // raw bytes for fonts
 ```